EzyGang/py-cachify/docs/tutorial/cached-decorator/specifying-ttl-and-encoder-decoder.md

 <p>
 The main reason is sometimes you have to cache something, that is not picklable by default.

-Even though the cases are rare, we decided to support it since it doesn't hurt to have it when its needed :)
+Even though the cases are rare, we decided to support it since it doesn't hurt to have it when it's needed :)
 </p>
 </details>

 ## Introducing `enc_dec`

-Usually provided encoder and decoder are supposed to work in tandem and not change the output value at all (since encoder does something, and then decoder reverts it back).
+Usually provided encoder and decoder are supposed to work in tandem and not change the output value at all (since the encoder does something, and then the decoder reverts it back).
-But for the sake of our demonstration we'll break that principle.
+But for the sake of our demonstration, we'll break that principle.

 We'll introduce the following functions: